ViniciusKendy17/miners-scout-dashboard/README.md

 # Miners Scouting Dashboard

+I also developed the app for the data collection, but unfortunately I cannot provide the code.

+---

 The FRC Scouting Dashboard is a web-based platform designed to connect with a mobile scouting application.

 The mobile app is used during FRC competitions to collect real-time data about robots.
 All collected data is sent to this dashboard, where it is processed and analyzed to produce reports, synergy calculations, and rankings.